SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 <img src="/guides/users-guide/administration/Admin_FilesRepository.png" alt="Files Repository" style="max-width: 100%">

-Click **Upload file** in the top menu bar to upload a file from your computer.
+To upload a file from your computer, click **Upload file** in the top menu bar.

-Click **Download** in the context menu accessible through the Menu icon to download a file from your account.
+To download a file from your account, click the menu icon and from the context menu select **Download**.

-Click **Delete** in the context menu to delete a file from your account.
+To delete a file from your account, click **Delete** in the context menu.

 >**Info**: If the file corresponds to an active application, it cannot be deleted.
 You first need to remove or upgrade the application to be able to delete it.